abubakr918/abubakr918/README.md

 - 👋 Hi, I’m @abubakr918
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React JS
-- 💞️ I’m looking to collaborate on WEeb Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 How to reach me ?
 E-mail me or whatsapp at +923355704047

 <!---